Counselling & Psychotherapy

 Currently active Groups:

-Only 10 places.
-Group will be closed from the second session. €100 for 10 weeks.
+Only 10 places. €100 for 10 weeks.
 Can be paid in 2 instalments.
-The session lasts 60 min.
+The sessions last 60-90 min depending on a number of participants.

 Loss and grieving